Zenata

-The Zenata (ⵉⵣⵏⴰⵜⵏ; زناتة) are a group of Berber tribes, historically one of the largest Berber confederations along with the Sanhaja and Masmuda.
+The Zenata (ⵉⵣⵏⴰⵜⵏ; زناتة) were a group of Berber tribes, historically one of the largest Berber confederations along with the Sanhaja and Masmuda.
 Their lifestyle was either nomadic or semi-nomadic.

 Society

 The 14th-century historiographer Ibn Khaldun reports that the Zenata were divided into three large tribes: Jarawa, Maghrawa, and Banu Ifran.
 Formerly occupying a large portion of the Maghreb, they were displaced to the south and west in conflicts with the more powerful Kutama and Houara.

 The Zenata adopted Islam early, in the 7th century.
 While other Berber tribes continued to resist the Umayyad Caliphate conquest well into the 8th century, they were quickly Islamized.
 They also formed a substantial contingent in the subsequent Muslim conquest of Iberia.

 Language

-As Berbers, the Zenata spoke one of the Berber languages.
+As Berbers, the Zenata spoke a Berber language.
 Ibn Khaldun wrote that their dialect was distinct from other Berber dialects.
 French linguist Edmond Destaing in 1915 proposed "Zenati" as a loose subgrouping within the Northern Berber languages, including Riffian Berber in northeastern Morocco and Shawiya Berber in northeastern Algeria.